 Run-off-road (ROR) traffic crashes account for almost one-third of the deaths and serious injuries each year on US highways.
-Effective design of roadsides, including the placement of roadside safety devices, can reduce the frequency and/or severity of these crashes but requires an understanding of the nature and frequency of roadside encroachments.
-Unfortunately, the best quality encroachment data currently available were collected in the 1960s and 1970s and only for passenger vehicles.
-The age of these data sets suggests that they are no longer representative of the current vehicle fleet or highway conditions.
-Furthermore, each of these data sets has significant limitations, including specific exclusion of heavy vehicles and motorcycles, and a very limited range of traffic volumes (i.e., less than 20,000 vehicles per day), that have fostered much debate over the present value of the data.
+The effective design of roadsides, including the placement of roadside safety devices, can reduce the frequency and/or severity of these crashes but requires an understanding of the nature and frequency of roadside encroachments.
+Unfortunately, the best quality encroachment data currently available were collected in the 1960s and 1970s.
+The age of these datasets means they are likely no longer representative of the current vehicle fleet or highway conditions.
+Further, each of these datasets has significant limitations, including specific exclusion of heavy vehicles and motorcycles and a very limited range of traffic volumes (i.e., less than 20,000 vehicles per day); such limitations have fostered much debate over the value of findings from these studies.